ikushum/100-days-of-Algorithm-Challenge/README.md

 7) **perfect_power:** Checks if the number is perfect power and returns the corresponding pair i^j.
 It returns nil if the number is not a perfect power.

 8) **to_camel_case:**  It converts dash/underscore delimited words into camel casing.
 For example : to_camel_case("the-stealth-warrior") retutns "theStealthWarrior"

+### Day 6: January 26, 2017

+9) **bits_battle:** A list of positive integers is given.
+The odd numbers from the list will fight using their 1 bits from their binary representation, while the even numbers will fight using their 0 bits.
+This way the function returns the winner or a tie.